AstaClover/sasadsad/README.md

-# Discord tipbot for digibyte
+# Discord tipbot for Me
 This bot is written in Python 3.
 Overall it works without serious problems in digibyte discord community.
 However, I recommend you to use it CAREFULLY because we can see some unstable behavior.